Skip to main content

 Make yourself at home – we hope you enjoy being part of our community.

-Comparing stress test approaches
+Comparing stress testing approaches for asset/liability management

 Stress testing is a crucial component of asset/liability management (ALM), helping financial institutions assess their resilience in uncertain conditions.
 Two primary approaches—sensitivity and scenario stress testing—offer different insights into financial risk.
 Sensitivity stress testing isolates changes in key variables, such as interest rates or deposit decay rates, to measure their impact on balance sheet performance.
 In contrast, scenario stress testing evaluates the combined effects of multiple adverse conditions, such as a severe recession or liquidity crisis, to gauge overall financial stability.